dcanales8/fictional-octo-journey/README.md

 User Password Generator using Prompt Boxes
 ---
+# Secure Password Generator
-# User can generate a random password by indicating parameters from prompt box responses.
+Users can generate a random password by indicating parameters from prompt box responses.
 User can indicate the following:
 - Password length
 - Include uppercase letters
 - Include lowercase letters